hydrology-tep/documentation/source/apps/wois_app.rst

 	:figclass: img-border
 	:scale: 80%

+By selecting the tool "Upload to TEP" (image above), the following window will pop up.

 .. figure:: ../includes/upload_outputs_via_script_window.png
 	:figclass: img-border
 	:scale: 80%

+This tool allows to upload raster and vector outputs to TEP.
+For the raster data it is also possible to generate a quicklook (png) to display over the map.

+Note: Only a raster or a vector file shall be selected (not both).

 - Include the script as the final step of a workflow